nuket/GoodParallel/README.md

 - Check to see what command was executed to create the output file and try running it manually.

-- Make sure that if you dependencies in the commands to be run, that you split the commands in multiple lists. i.e. if command A generates output B, and command C uses B as input, then make sure to run command A in one list `[A]`, and command C in another list `[C]`.
+- Make sure that if there are dependencies in the commands to be run, that you split the commands into multiple lists. i.e. if command A generates output B, and command C uses B as input, then make sure to run command A in one list `[A]`, and command C in another list `[C]`.
+And make sure to run all of the first list before running the second.

 ## Compatibility